-2 Council Recommendation 96/694/EC of 2 December 1996 on the balanced participation of women and men in the decision-making process (OJ L 319, 10.12.1996, p.
-11).
+4 Council Recommendation 96/694/EC of 2 December 1996 on the balanced participation of women and men in the decision-making process (OJ L 319, 10.12.1996, p.11).

-- (8) In recent years the Commission has presented several reports taking stock of the situation concerning gender equality in economic decision-making.
-It has encouraged listed companies to increase the number of members of the underrepresented sex on their boards by means of self-regulatory measures and to make concrete voluntary commitments in that regard.
-In its communication of 5 March 2010 entitled 'A Strengthened Commitment to Equality between Women and Men - A Women's Charter', the Commission underlined that women still do not have full access to the sharing of power and decision-making in political and economic life and in the public and private sectors, and reaffirmed its commitment to using its powers to pursue a fairer representation of women and men in positions of power in public life and the economy.
-Improving the gender balance in decision-making was one of the priorities set by the Commission in its communication of 21 September 2010 entitled 'Strategy for equality between women and men 2010-2015'.
-Achieving gender balance in decision-making and politics is one the priorities set out in the Commission's communication of 5 March 2020 entitled 'A Union of Equality: Gender Equality Strategy 2020-2025'. - (9) In its conclusions of 7 March 2011 on European Pact for Gender Equality (2011-2020), the Council acknowledged that gender equality policies are vital to economic growth, prosperity and competitiveness.
-It reaffirmed its commitment to closing the gender gaps with a view to meeting the objectives of the Europe 2020 Strategy, especially in three areas of great relevance to gender equality, namely employment, education and promoting social inclusion.
-It also urged action to promote the equal participation of women and men in decision-making at all levels and in all fields, in order to make full use of all talents.
-In that regard, making use of all available talent, knowledge and ideas would enrich the diversity of human resources and improve business prospects.
+- (4) In recent years the European Commission has presented several reports taking stock of the situation concerning gender diversity in economic decision-making. [...]
+It has encouraged publicly listed companies in the European Union to increase the number of [...] members of the under-represented sex on their boards by self-regulatory measures and to make concrete voluntary commitments in that regard.
+In 2010, in its Communication entitled "A Strengthened Commitment to Equality between Women [...] and Men Women's Charter", the European Commission underlined that women still do not have full access to the sharing of power and decision-making in political and economic life and reaffirmed its commitment to use its powers to promote a fairer representation of women and men in positions of responsibility.
+Improving the gender balance in decision-making was [...] one of the priority tasks set by the Commission in its Communication entitled "Strategy for equality between women and men 2010-2015".
+Achieving gender balance in the decision-making and politics is one the priorities set out in the Commission's Communication entitled "A Union of Equality: Gender Equality Strategy 2020-2025. -[...] - (5) In 2011, the Council adopted the European Pact for Gender Equality (2011-2020), acknowledging [...] that gender equality policies are vital to economic growth, prosperity and competitiveness.
+It reaffirmed its commitment to close the gender gaps with a view to meeting the objectives of the Europe 2020 Strategy, especially in three areas of great relevance to gender equality, namely employment, education and social inclusion, [...] urging action to promote the equal participation of women and men in decision-making at all levels and in all fields, in order to make full use of all available talent, knowledge and ideas, thus enriching the diversity of human resources and improving business prospects.